admiralento/hello-world/README.md

 # hello-world
 Cheers.
-I'm learngin to use GitHub!
+I'm learning to use GitHub!